 Waiting periods after your registration with your online appointment system:

-Family Reunion Visa (NO person eligible for subsidiary protection in Germany!): one year
+Family Reunion Visa (NO person eligible for subsidiary protection in Germany!): over a year

 Skilled Immigration Act Fachkräfteeinwanderungsgesetz): up to 3 weeks

 Work permit, AuPair, FSJ, BFD, other: over a year

 Students Category B: over a year